tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ### Update GLFW dependency using apothecary

+You might be fine running the latest version of GLFW which comes bundled with openFrameworks.
+In case you need a more recent version of GLFW, you can use apothecary to compile it for you.

 For Windows, visual studio 2015, and 64 bit do:

     ./apothecary -a 64 -t vs update glfw